Identify Society Homeless 366 10/1/23 Day 1, Sunday, Boston, Coroners Report

 7:10 a.m.
 Boston.
 I arrive at North Station and will not leave Boston for the rest of the day.
 Hello Boston you are my home.
 I thought of all the experiences and things I’ve learned throughout my life.
 May it be from living, reading, thinking, or solving problems.
 This quote kept coming to mind, “Knowledge isn’t power, it is just potential power.
 Knowledge in action is power.”

 7:30 a.m.
-Went and checked out the skatepark next to North station.
+When I arrived in Boston, I went and checked out the skatepark next to North station.
 I’ve seen it from a train window so many times.
 I finally got to see it in person.

 9:26 a.m.
 I leave St Paul’s and arrive at the Phoenix Boston where I plan on meeting my friend Blake so we can donate Baby wipes from Tiffany’s Recovery Inc. Harm Reduction bags from A New Way Recovery Center, and Hygiene products donated by Heather McLean.
 A Phoenix worker arrives before Blake gets there and allows me to come in to the Phoenix and leave my gear there.
 A man named Anthony was having truck issues and asked if I could change a battery.
 I said yes but needed tools.
 The Phoenix worker gave us the tools and we were able to change the battery.
 I promise I am not high in this picture.